Experiencing Cairo: A Glimpse into an American Scholar’s Daily Life

 3. Plan

 This will almost always be in the introductory chapter (which, depending on the press, may be titled “introduction” or Chapter 1).
-In books published by popular presses, however, the historiography section may appear in the notes.
+In books published by popular presses, however, the historiography section usually appears in the notes at the back of the book.

-Academic articles will have a presentation of argument and a historiography; they may be ordered differently, and usually they don’t have a plan because they’re not long enough.
+Academic articles will have a presentation of argument and a historiography, although they may be ordered differently.
+Usually they don’t include a plan, since most articles aren’t long enough to need one.

 Let’s look at what each of these entail: